Dano-Swedish War (1658–1660): Attack on Copenhagen

 After six months of siege the Dutch had re-opened the sea lanes.
 Charles now faced a difficult choice: if he tried to sue for peace, the conditions would have been worse than the previous peace.
 The other option was an all-out attack on Copenhagen, hoping that conquering the city would end the war.
-The number of Swedish attackers are somewhat uncertain, roughly 8,000 men, comprising 4,500 infantry, 2,000 cavalry, 1,000 sailors and a few hundred gunners.
+The number of Swedish attackers is somewhat uncertain, roughly 8,000 men, comprising 4,500 infantry, 2,000 cavalry, 1,000 sailors and a few hundred gunners.
 The king planned the attack meticulously, but neglected to uphold adequate secrecy; the Danes were soon fully aware of the details of the Swedish attack plan thanks to a number of deserters and spies able to move between the encampments.
 The Danes had 6,000 trained soldiers, and an additional 5,000 men and women from the city had also taken up weapons, bringing the number of defenders to 11,000.

 The Swedish forces had performed diversionary attacks on the outskirts of the city on two consecutive nights in order to tire the defenders, and at midnight on February 11, 1659, the main attack commenced.
 The main spearhead of the Swedish forces attacked from south of St. Jørgens lake with the King himself in overall command.
 A hundred cannons on Slotsholmen were brought to bear on the Swedish attackers with fast and accurate fire.
 The two attacking divisions advanced nevertheless, led by major general Fabian von Fersen and major general Johan von Essen.
 They reached the outer palisades on the ice, which were quickly breached, but the Swedes were immediately stopped by holes in the ice that the Danes had cut.
 The bridges they had brought were not long enough after the ice moats had been widened with the help of Dutch marines.
 Caught on the ice, the Swedes were in the open and subject to heavy fire.
 Longer bridges were eventually brought, and the attack continued towards the city walls.
 The battle was ferocious, with the attackers desperately trying to establish a bridgehead on the walls.
 But in the end, the defenders were successful and the Swedes were thrown back.

 The northern attack force moved south towards Østerport where the fortification Kastellet laid.
 The Swedes got very close to Nyboder and were in the process of crossing the moat, when they fell victim to a well-conducted ambush, and withdrew with heavy losses.
 Around 6 in the morning, Charles X of Sweden knew that all attacks had failed.
 He ordered a retreat to the outskirts of the city, back to the starting position.

 The victory was important for the Danes.
 Not only had their arch-enemy been defeated, out of the smoldering city came a stronger bourgeoisie with renewed confidence, more privileges and an improved position vis-a-vis the Danish crown.
 In many ways, it was a new Denmark which emerged from the assault of its capital on February 12, 1659.